By Tom Dragone, PhD

 In 2006, the Boy Scouts of America created the Composite Materials merit badge for scouts to earn, to help them learn about the importance of composite materials and encourage them to consider careers in this field.
 Being an aerospace composites engineer as well as an active scouting advisor, I saw this as a natural opportunity to share my interest and experience in composite materials with the scouts in my troop.
 I developed a set of projects to help the scouts learn about composite materials and share them in the hope of getting more young men interested in this exciting field.

-As part of the requirements for earning this merit badge, the scouts learn about the constituent fibers and matrices that make up composite materials including graphite, fiberglass, Kevlar®, epoxy, and polyester.
+As part of the requirements for earning the Composite Materials merit badge, the scouts learn about the constituent fibers and matrices that make up composite materials including graphite, fiberglass, Kevlar®, epoxy, and polyester.
 They also learn about processing and fabrication techniques such as hand lamination, filament winding, and oven—versus autoclave—curing.
 Most importantly, they learn how to use these materials safely.

 The most challenging (and fun!) requirement to earn this badge is making two separate items with composite materials under the merit badge counselor’s guidance and direction.